 Throughout the course, we work intensively to get to know our students well and understand their aims and interests, in order to provide expert advice on the next stage of their studies.
-Regular progression events are laid on by our Sixth Form, where students can gain information on studying A levels at d'Overbroeck's and experience lessons in a variety of subjects not taught at IGCSE level, together with students from the 7-11 section.
-Students are also encouraged to attend Open Mornings and information events at other local independent schools.
+Regular progression events are laid on by our Sixth Form, where students can gain information on studying A levels at d'Overbroeck's and experience lessons in a variety of subjects not taught at IGCSE level, together with students from the Senior School.
 They are given support in exploring the full range of next steps available, including how to co-validate their studies if they are with us for a short period only.

 Over each term a number of assemblies run by Sixth Form heads of department help students to develop a sense of how subjects which are new to them might relate to the world of work and to specific careers or vocations.
-They will also be helped to write personal statements, complete application forms and improve their interview technique during their PSHE lessons, so that they are knowledgeable about the options open to them at the next stage of their education, and confident enough to be able to capitalise on their talents and interests.
-To help students find out more about working in the UK, they are invited to attend our annual careers evening which hosts representatives from a wide-range of careers.
+They will also be helped to write personal statements, complete application forms and improve their interview technique during PD lessons, so that they are knowledgeable about the options open to them at the next stage of their education, and confident enough to be able to capitalise on their talents and interests.
+To help students find out more about working in the UK, students are invited to attend our annual careers evening which hosts representatives from a wide range of careers.
 There is also the opportunity to participate in the FutureSmart career guidance programme.

-7.6 Sport and Activities
+8.6 Sport and activities

-All students at the International School take part in PE lessons every week, during which they get to experience a range of sports including football, netball, rugby, cricket, tennis, trampolining, etc, and to develop their leadership and teamwork skills.
+All students at d'Overbroeck's International take part in PE lessons every week, during which they get to experience a range of sports including football, netball, rugby, cricket, tennis, trampolining, etc, and to develop their leadership and teamwork skills.
 As well as these weekly PE lessons, students in Years 10i and 11i take part in activities alongside Sixth Formers on Thursday mornings, at which time a very wide range of different activities are on offer.
 The aim of these activities is to encourage participation and skills development through enjoyment and teamwork.

 Students may choose from a wide variety of sports, offering opportunities for socialisation with both British and other international students.
-International School students with strengths in particular sports are co-opted onto whole school teams and take part in fixtures against other schools, and as part of our links with the local community we have had some students joining local sports teams.
+Students with strengths in particular sports are welcomed onto whole-school teams and take part in fixtures against other schools, and as part of our links with the local community we have had some students joining local sports teams.
 After-school activities such as the school drama production, vocal group and orchestra are open to all students across the school and are a great way of encouraging our international students to feel part of the wider school community.

-7.7 The Extended Curriculum
+8.7 The extended curriculum

 The aim of the extended curriculum is to encourage our students to extend their learning beyond the classroom, to explore personal interests and discover new talents.
-In addition to the Thursday morning activities which students join with those from other parts of the school, extracurricular clubs and activities are offered at the International School for all students on a daily basis.
-These clubs include debating, coding, knitting and music tech.
+In addition to the Thursday morning activities which students join with those from other parts of the school, extra-curricular clubs and activities are offered for students on a daily basis.
+These clubs include interests such as debating, coding, knitting and music tech.
 We also give students the opportunity to complete a Duke of Edinburgh award.
-There are also regular inter-house competitions where students can showcase their talents, such as the annual International Arts Festival.